-The above expression subtracts the value of mesh/ireg at time state zero from the value of mesh/ireg at the current time state.
-The interesting feature about the above expression is its use of the expression language's [] operator for specifying a database time state.
-The expression uses "[0]i", which means use time state zero because the "i" suffix indicates that the number inside of the square brackets is to be used as an absolute time state index.
-As you change the time slider, the values for the current time state will change but the part of the expression using conn_cmfe, which in this case uses the first database time state, will not change.
-This allows you to create expressions that compare the current time state to a fixed time state.
-You can, of course, substitute different time state indices into the conn_cmfe expression so you don't have to always compare the current time state to time state zero.
+The above expression subtracts the value of mesh/ireg at time state zero (in the [0]i without the d means to always map absolute time index zero from the donor) from the value of mesh/ireg at the current time As the time slider is changed, the values for the active database will change but the part of the expression using conn_cmfe, which in this case uses the first database time state, will not change.
+This allows users to create expressions that compare the current time state to a fixed time state.